hasura/react-apollo-todo/react-apollo/tutorial/app/basic/fetch-private/UserAuthentication.md

-Before we get started, you need to create the user.
+Now that you have Apollo client set up, you need to create the user.

 Open `src/routes.js` and update the following code: